Huichelaar/FE8Suspendx2/README.txt

      feedback.
   - Text Processor made by circleseverywhere, StanH_.
   - ExModularSave made by StanH_, Colorz.
+  - FEBuilder by 7743.
+I used this for documentation. https://github.com/FEBuilderGBA/FEBuilderGBA
+  - StanDOC by StanH_.
+  - Teq Doq by Tequila.
   - Assuming I didn't miss anything, the rest should go to me, Huichelaar.
   Tell me if I've missed anyone, I'll make sure to add them to the credits.